"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 But there are four settings to configure.
 Here you can configure basic form-level settings such as button text, form restriction, security, and form layout.

 In the restriction section, you can define the form entry number.
-Required users to log in before they can use the web form.
+They required users to log in before they could use the web form.
 And schedule form visibility on the front end.

-In the confirmation area, you can configure the confirmation message user sees after form submission.
-Here you can also use conditional logic to create different messages based on user input.
+You can also use conditional logic to create messages based on user input.

-There are lots of settings you can play with here, it depends on the available addons in your plan.
+You can play with many settings here; it depends on the available addons in your plan.
 Based on the add-ons, you will see a list of settings on the left side panel.

 One important setting not to ignore is the personal setting tab.

-On this page, you can set the user data your form collects and stores.
+You can set the user data your form collects and stores on this page.
 This is good to comply with the existing GDPR privacy policy law.

 If you’re satisfied with your form, you can embed it with a shortcode or use the dedicated Gutenberg block.